-Revenue recognition and deferred program fee revenue.
-We recognize program fee revenue, collaboration revenue and milestone revenue in connection with our strategic alliance with King.
-Program fee revenue is derived from the \$150.0 million upfront payment from King received in December 2005 and is recognized ratably over our estimate of the development period for the fourth of four drug candidates expected to be developed under the strategic alliance with King.
-We currently estimate the development period for all four expected drug candidates to extend through September 2016.
+- Revenue recognition and deferred program fee revenue.
+We recognize program fee revenue, collaboration revenue and milestone revenue in connection with the King Agreements.
+Program fee revenue is derived from the \$150.0 million paid to us at the inception of these agreements and the \$5.0 million paid to us in July 2010 in connection with an amendment to these agreements.
+These payments are recognized from receipt ratably over our estimate of the development period for the fourth of four drug candidates expected to be developed.
+We currently estimate the development period for all four expected drug candidates to end in the quarter ended September 30, 2016.
 We review the estimated development period on a quarterly basis and change it if appropriate based upon our latest expectations.
-For example, in the first quarter of 2010 we determined that our estimate of the development period should be extended from the third quarter of 2014 based upon King's recent extension of the timing of resubmission of the New Drug Application for REMOXY to the fourth quarter of 2010 as well as updated communications with King regarding product development plans for the other three product candidates under our strategic alliance with King.
-Collaboration revenues from reimbursement of development expenses are generally recognized when King has completed its review of the expenses invoiced to them.
-King is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the development of REMOXY and the other opioid painkillers under the strategic alliance.
-We recognize milestone payments from King as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones were substantively at risk and contingent at the effective date of the collaboration.
+Collaboration revenue from reimbursement of development expenses pursuant to the King Agreements are generally recognized when King has completed its review of the expenses invoiced to them.
+King is obligated to pay us milestone payments contingent upon the achievement of certain substantive events in the development of REMOXY and the other opioid painkillers under the King Agreements.
+We recognize milestone payments as revenue when we achieve the underlying developmental milestone as the milestone payments are not dependent upon any other future activities or achievement of any other future milestones and the achievement of each of the developmental milestones were substantively at risk and contingent at the effective date of the collaboration.
 Substantial effort is involved in achieving each of the developmental milestones.
 These milestones represent the culmination of discrete earnings processes and the amount of each milestone payment is reasonable in relation with the level of effort associated with the achievement of the milestone.
 Each milestone payment is non-refundable and non-creditable when made.
-The ongoing research and development services being provided to King under the collaboration are priced at fair value based upon the reimbursement of expenses incurred pursuant to the collaboration with King.
+The ongoing research and development services we provide are priced at fair value based upon the reimbursement of expenses we incur. - Taxes.

-• Taxes.
 We make estimates and judgments in determining the need for a provision for income taxes, including the estimation of our taxable income or loss for each full fiscal year.
 We have accumulated significant deferred tax assets.
 Deferred income taxes reflect the tax effects of net operating loss and tax credit carryovers and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Realization of certain deferred tax assets is dependent upon future earnings, if any.
 We are uncertain as to the timing and amount of any future earnings.
 Accordingly, we offset these net deferred tax assets with a valuation allowance.
 We may in the future determine that more of our deferred tax assets will likely be realized, in which case we will reduce our valuation allowance in the quarter in which such determination is made.
 If the valuation allowance is reduced, we may recognize a benefit from income taxes in our statement of operations in that period.
 We classify interest recognized in connection with our tax positions as interest expense, when appropriate.